-From “God of the World” to “God of Heaven” – from Mishneh Torah to the Guide of the Perplexed
+From “God of the World” to “God of Heaven”

+From the Mishneh Torah to The Guide of the Perplexed

-Maimonides opened “almost all his books” with in the verse “In the Name of Lord the God of World” (Gen. 21:33).
-This verse describes the nature of Abraham’s calling, which Maimonides interprets, both in the Mishna Torah and in the Guide of the Perplexed, as an effort to persuade people to abandon their idolatrous perceptions and affirm the uniqueness of God.
-The use of this opening seems to indicate that he saw himself as continuing Avraham’s calling in all his books.
-There is, however, a difference in Maimonides’ description of Abraham and his calling in the Mishneh Torah and in the Guide of the Perplexed: In the Mishneh Torah he is described as an Aristotelian philosopher and in the Guide of the Perplexed he is described as a Biblical prophet.
-In the Mishneh Torah Maimonides focuses on the verse “God of the World” (El Olam) and in the Guide of the Perplexed he adds the verses in which Abraham mentions the “heaven.”
-In the following remarks I shall examine these differences and suggest that they express a development in Maimonides’ own position.
+Maimonides opened “almost all of his books” with the verse “In the name of the Lord, the God of the world” (Gen. 21:33).
+This verse describes the nature of Abraham’s calling, which Maimonides interprets, both in the Mishneh Torah and in the Guide of the Perplexed, as an effort to persuade others to abandon their idolatrous perceptions and affirm the uniqueness of God.
+Maimonides’ use of this epigraph seems to indicate that he envisioned his books as a continuation of Abraham’s original calling.
+There is, however, a difference between the way Maimonides’ describes Abraham and his calling in the Mishneh Torah and their portrayal in the Guide of the Perplexed.
+In the former, Abraham is presented as an Aristotelian philosopher, in the latter, as a biblical prophet.
+In the Mishneh Torah, Maimonides’ description of Abraham revolves around a verse that describes the “God of the World” (’El ‘olam), in the Guide of the Perplexed, Maimonides adds verses in which Abraham mentions the “heaven.”
+In this article, I shall examine these differences and suggest that they represent developments and shifts in Maimonides’ own philosophical position.

-Abraham in Mishneh Torah
+Abraham in the Mishneh Torah

-Maimonides’ famous account of the process of the fall of humanity from the recognition of one God to idolatry appears at the beginning of the laws of idolatry.
-Following this description, Maimonides presents Abraham as having realized the error of his contemporaries and feels compelled to change their erroneous positions.
-A careful analysis of Maimonides’ words leads to a distinction between what Avraham comprehended and what he taught to others.
-This is how Maimonides describes the process of Abraham’s development when he was weaned from his mother’s milk until the age of forty.
+Maimonides’ famous account of humanity’s deterioration – from recognition of one God to idolatry – appears at the beginning of the laws of idolatry.
+Following this description, Maimonides explains how Abraham realized the errors of his contemporaries and felt compelled to correct their misguided positions.
+A careful analysis of Maimonides’ words yields a distinction between Abraham’s own comprehension and the teachings he relayed to others.
+This is how Maimonides describes the course of Abraham’s intellectual development, from his weaning until the age of forty:

 After Abraham was weaned, while still an infant, his mind began to reflect.
 By day and by night he was thinking and wondering: “How is it possible that this [celestial] sphere should continuously be guiding the world have no one to guide it and cause it to turn round; for it cannot be that it turns round of itself.”
 He had no teacher, no one to instruct him in aught.
 He was submerged in Ur of the Chaldees, among silly idolaters.
 His father and mother and the entire population worshiped idols, and he worshiped with them.
 But his mind was busily working and reflecting until he has attained the way of truth, apprehended the correct line of thought,